 Call your friendly neighbourhood graphic designer and ask him or her to smack some Black Friday visuals on the images on your SoMe accounts.
-If you customers are met with a nice looking banner with clear information about your Black Friday offers, they know what to put on their shopping list.
+If your customers see a stunning banner with clear information about your Black Friday offers, they will know what to put on their shopping list.

 3. Make your effort last longer

 Black Friday is a perfect opportunity to engage customers in a long term relationship with your business.
 For some shops this is actually the whole point of Black Friday since the big discounts make it possible for a lot of people to have their first experience with your brand – and hopefully get hooked.

 There are several easy ways to make you effort last longer: